Receipt by email

 Carmina and Illuminare are honored to have received the Choralis Foundation’s 2016 Ovation Award in the category of Best Chamber Chorus in the capital region.
 In 2017 the groups were Ovation nominees for Most Creative Programming.

-To learn more about our ensembles, please visit About Carmina and About Illuminare, and see our concert schedule at Upcoming Performances.
+To learn more about us, please visit About Carmina and About Illuminare.
+Be sure to see our concert schedule at Upcoming Performances.
 Many of our programs are free or by donation.
 We hope to see you at a concert in the near future!